Health FSAs: 5 things employers may not know

 Employers can add one of two (but not both) options to allow employees more time to spend their balances:

 - Carryover.
 Permit employees to carry over a portion of their unspent balances at the end of the year.
 The amount is limited to no more than 20% of the statutory maximum election.
-For Health FSA plans starting in 2022, the maximum carryover is $570 (20% of the statutory maximum election of $2,850).
-Employers can set a lower carryover limit and set restrictions to manage program costs.
+For Health FSA plans starting in 2024, the maximum carryover is $640.1 Employers can set a lower carryover limit and set restrictions to manage program costs.
 For example, employees can roll over a balance only if they make an election for the following plan year.

 - Grace period.
-Employers can add an additional two months and 15 days to the plan year to allow participants additional time to spend that Health FSA plan year’s balances.
-This option gives employees 14½ months to spend their elections.
-They can monitor their spending and adjust the following year’s election to reflect the unused balance they can spend early during the next plan year.
+The maximum allowable grace period is two-and-a-half months after the plan year to allow participants additional time to spend that Health FSA plan year’s balances.
+Employees can monitor their spending and adjust the following year’s election to reflect the unused balance they can spend early during the next plan year.

 Another benefit to employees: The grace period provides overlapping plan years.
 A participant with an expense greater than a single year’s election limit – like vision-correction surgery or orthodontia treatment – can schedule these services during the overlap period and spend both the prior year’s balance during the grace period and the new plan year’s balance on these higher-cost services.